Javierenrique00/minio_Music_Server/README.md

 CLoud Storages that are proven and worked with the MMEClient are: Minio, Azure object storage, Google CLoud Storage, Amazon S3, PCloud (Direct Links enabled with Public access ), BackBlaze B2.

 So you have plenty of options for storing your files.
 Each cloud provider have special and different procedures to enable direct links and anonymous public access.
+Encrypted files are very useful when you use a public cloud and public access, so you don't expose your files.
+These files are public but the only way to know what is inside is decrypting them with your own key.

-MMEClient can use more than one (1) cloud provider, and has no limit in the number of files, it also works with encrypted index file.
+MMEClient can use more than one (1) cloud provider, and has no limit in the number of files, it also works with encrypted files.

 ![Icon](./doc/images/opc2_128.jpg "Icon")